1960 Pacific typhoon season: Typhoon Mary

 A trough of low pressure spawned a tropical depression in the South China Sea on June 3 and moved slowly westward.
 Favorable conditions allowed it to quickly strengthen into Tropical Storm Mary, and after turning northward it attained typhoon status on the 7th.
 Mary continued to intensify to a 90 mi/h typhoon just before making landfall 20 mi west of Hong Kong on the 8th.
 After weakening while moving northeastward over China, the storm restrengthened over the Western Pacific to a typhoon on the 10th.
 It passed near Okinawa, weakened, and accelerated to the east until it became extratropical on the 13th.

 Also known as Bloody Mary, the typhoon was the worst to hit Hong Kong in 23 years (since the worst typhoon on the record of Hong Kong hit on 2 September 1937).
 Its 14.12 in of rain, mudslides, and strong winds caused extreme damage across Hong Kong and southern China, leaving over 100 dead and over 18,000 homeless.
 The only positive aspect of the storm was its rainfall, which helped end a severe drought in the colony.
 An additional 1,600 people were killed following more landslides triggered by the remnants of the storm.

 In addition to its impact in Hong Kong, Mary brought heavy rains and flooding in Taiwan, especially in the capital city of Taipei.
 Moderate crop damage was seen to the rice crop.
 Four fishermen drowned off the island's southern coast, but there were no fatalities on the island.
 Despite its effects, the name Mary was not retired.

-Typhoon Nadine
+Tropical Storm Nadine

 On June 3, Nadine formed as Tropical Depression Five, which later became a tropical storm.
 On June 5, Nadine appeared to have been intensifying, likely at a pressure of 990 hPa, with a ship reporting winds of around 83 km/h the same day.
 A P2V reconnaissance aircraft on June 6 reported winds of 116 km/h and 140 km/h, respectively.
 By June 9, the storm began to weaken, and by June 10, the final warning was issued, as it dissipated.